 Meet and greet are approximately 20 to 40 minutes long.
 They are held in our home if you are planning to do daycare or boarding, or your home for dog walks.
-Meet and greets are free of charge.
+Meet and greets are $20 per dog (no children under 16 years of age are allowed please).
 However, we simply cannot remember all the dogs we meet and their behavior.
 So we require that you book services within 6 weeks following your meet and greet.
 If you do not, we will have to do a second meet and greet and a fee of $35.
 This will continue every time you do not start services within that 6 week period.

 During the meet and greet you will be given the opportunity to meet us, make sure you are comfortable with us and the training techniques we use.
 You will be able to ask any questions you may have and check out our home (if looking for daycare/boarding).
 We will be given the opportunity to inform you of what we do, what we will require from you, the owner, and, asses your dog.

 Once the meet and greet has taken place we will let you know weather we can provide the service you are looking for.
 If we can not safely provide the service, we will make a plan of action that can get us to that point.
 An example would be daycare.
 If you are looking for daycare but your dog is displaying too much aggression we may start with training, followed individual walks, then pack walks, then daycare.
 Please note, not all dogs will be accepted.
 However, do to the nature of our work, we can accommodate the majority of dogs.